rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 	});

 The `callback` object in the [connect](../api/printingzebra#mconnect) method will be a `string` containing one of the [PRINTER_STATUS...](../api/printingzebra#Constants) constants.
-Some of those printer status constants include:
+For example:

 - PRINTER_STATUS_SUCCESS
 - PRINTER_STATUS_ERR_NETWORK
 - PRINTER_STATUS_ERR_TIMEOUT

-## Retrieving Printer State
+## 4- Retrieve Printer State
 You can also check information about the printer using the [requestState](../api/printingzebra#mrequestState) method, which returns the information in a callback object.
 The first parameter of this method is an array that lists the items to find.
-These are [PRINTER_STATE...](../api/printing#Constants) constants such as:
+These are [PRINTER_STATE...](../api/printing#Constants) constants.
+For example:

 - PRINTER_STATE_IS_COVER_OPENED
 - PRINTER_STATE_IS_DRAWER_OPENED